isomerpages/mse-sggreenplan/_about/targets.md

 Play active and important roles in contributing towards two international goals

-- The International Civil Aviation Organization’s long-term global aspirational goal (LTAG) for international aviation to reach net zero carbon emissions by 2050.
+- The International Civil Aviation Organization’s long-term global aspirational goal (LTAG) for international aviation to reach net zero carbon emissions by 2050
 - The International Maritime Organization’s target to reduce greenhouse gas (GHG) emissions from international shipping by at least 50% by 2050 compared to 2008 levels, and to phase out such GHG emissions in this century

 2025 targets:
-- 1.5 gigawatt-peak of solar energy deployment, which can meet around 2% of our 2025 projected electricity demands, and generate enough electricity to meet the annual electricity needs of around 260,000 households
+- 1.5 gigawatt-peak (GWp) of solar energy deployment, which can meet around 2% of our 2025 projected electricity demands, and generate enough electricity to meet the annual electricity needs of around 260,000 households
 - Deploy 200 megawatt-hour of Energy Storage Systems to enhance grid resilience and support clean energy transitions [Achieved in December 2022]

 2030 targets:
-- Increase solar energy deployment to at least 2 gigawatt-peak (GWp), which can meet around 3% of our 2030 projected electricity demand and generate enough electricity to meet the annual electricity needs of around 350,000 households
+- Increase solar energy deployment to at least 2 GWp, which can meet around 3% of our 2030 projected electricity demand and generate enough electricity to meet the annual electricity needs of around 350,000 households
 - Best-in-class power generation technology that meets emission standards and reduces carbon emissions

 **Greener Infrastructure and Buildings**